MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-template.md

 ## Prerequisites

-A [development container](https://containers.dev/) environment is available with all dependencies required to complete this article.
+A [development container](https://containers.dev/) environment is available with all the dependencies that are required to complete this article.
 You can run the development container in GitHub Codespaces (in a browser) or locally by using Visual Studio Code.

 To use this article, you need the following prerequisites.